A Guide to Using Foreign Credit and Debit Cards in Tonga

 Can you use credit cards in Tonga?
 The simple answer is not for most situations!
 Cash is king in Tonga.
-Whether it’s buying from the market, staying in most guest houses and hotels, or paying for activities, cash is the most common-accepted payment method in Tonga.
-However, there are some accommodations, restaurants and retail shops that accept credit card, so for those times, we go over credit card use in Tonga in this guide.
-Find out where you can use credit cards and what are the typical credit card charges.
+Whether it’s buying from the market, staying in most guesthouses and hotels, or paying for activities, cash is the most commonly accepted payment method in Tonga.
+On the other hand, some accommodations, restaurants and retail shops accept some credit cards, so for those times, we go over what type of bank cards can be used, where you can use them, and outline the surcharges in this complete guide to using credit and debit cards in Tonga.

-- Always have cash available, as credit cards are not accepted by most outlets in Tonga
+- Always have cash available; most vendors do not accept credit cards in Tonga

 - The most success you’ll have at using a credit card in Tonga is around Nuku’alofa, Neiafu and at major hotels and resorts

-- Use credit cards as little as possible to save money on foreign currency services charged by your bank and surcharges by Tonga businesses
+- Use credit cards as little as possible to save money on foreign currency services charged by your bank and surcharges by Tongan businesses

 - Have small change available for taxis, buses and cafes that might not always have enough change for larger banknotes.

-For more money-saving advice, see 10 Ways to Save Money When Travelling in Tonga.
+For more money-saving advice, see the 20 Ways to Save Money When Travelling in Tonga.

 Which Credit Cards are Accepted in Tonga?